nahusznaj/nahusznaj.github.io/_posts/projects/2018-09-30-creating-a-sql-databse.md

 read_time: true

 ---

-# Creating a database with SQL and Python

 This is a project part of my dataquest.io course, you can find their solution to this project [Dataquest.io's solution](https://github.com/dataquestio/solutions/blob/master/Mission193Solutions.ipynb).